svm693/segmentationcells/README.md

-# segmentationcells
+# Cell segmentation using MATLAB

-MATLAB program to segment cells from two connected channels
+It requires MATLAB R2017b and an updated GPU driver.